nanoframework/nanoframework.github.io/content/architecture/simplifications-and-trade-offs.md

 - These could be made available, at the expense of increasing the PE size.
 - For `Enum.IsDefined()` you can always use a switch instruction in your code to create something similar depending on your use case.
+- An enum value's ToString() will return the numerical value as a string, not the enum name as is the case for other platforms.

 ## Multidimensional arrays